openai/whisper/README.md

 ## Available models and languages

 There are five model sizes, four with English-only versions, offering speed and accuracy tradeoffs.
-Below are the names of the available models and their approximate memory requirements and relative speed.
+Below are the names of the available models and their approximate memory requirements and inference speed relative to the large model; actual speed may vary depending on many factors including the available hardware.

 |  Size  | Parameters | English-only model | Multilingual model | Required VRAM | Relative speed |
 |:------:|:----------:|:------------------:|:------------------:|:-------------:|:--------------:|